filakhtov/gentoo-use-docs/app-emulation/qemu.md

 It is recommended to enabled this flag instead of the `caps` one when there is no need to use the `qemu-pr-helper`.

+### fuse
+Doesn't apply when building user emulation mode.
+Pass the `--enable-fuse` option to the configure script.
+Enable support for `--export fuse` options for the QEMU Storage Daemon (`qemu-storage-daemon` binary) to provide an ability to use FUSE (Filesystem in Userspace) exports as a backing storage for virtual machine disks.

+It is safe to disable this flag.

 ### glusterfs
 Doesn't apply when building user emulation mode.
 Pass the `--enable-glusterfs` option to the configure script.
 Enable the GlusterFS block driver that uses `libgfapi` library to avoid FUSE overhead when working with virtual machine images on gluster volumes.
 Provide support for the `gluster://` protocol for the `file=` parameter of the `-drive` command line option.